Ballycotton Lifeboat Station: Daunt Rock lightship wreck

-Hurricane-force winds were blowing on 10 February 1936, so strong that sea spray was being blown over the top of the lighthouse which is 196 ft tall.
-The lifeboat crew made their way too the lifeboat station without being summoned, expecting that some ship or other would require their help.
-When the time came it was the Daunt Rock lightship that needed aid.
+Hurricane-force winds were blowing on 10 February 1936, with such force that sea spray was being blown over the top of the 196 ft tall lighthouse.
+The lifeboat crew made their way to the lifeboat station without being summoned, expecting that some ship or other would require their help.
+When the time came it was Comet, the Daunt Rock lightship, that needed aid.
 The storm had proved too much for its anchors, and it was being blown towards the shore.

-Visibility was less than 50 yd at times and, after two hours searching in vain, the lifeboat put into Queenstown harbour to see if there was any news of where the lightship had drifted to.
-The coastguard directed them to a new are and they found lightship which had managed to get an anchor down.
-Its crew were reluctant to abandon their ship as it would be a navigation hazard if left where it was, so the lifeboat stood by, ready to provide whatever assistance they could.
-A British warship, the HMS Tenedos was also attending and both tried but failed to tow the lightship back to its correct position.
+Visibility was less than 50 yd at times and, after two hours searching in vain, the lifeboat Mary Stanford put into Queenstown harbour, to see if there was any news of where the lightship had drifted to.
+The coastguard directed them to a new area and they found lightship, which had managed to get an anchor down.
+The crew were reluctant to abandon their ship as it would be a navigation hazard if left where it was, so the lifeboat stood by, ready to provide whatever assistance they could.
+A British warship, HMS Tenedos, was also in attendance, and both vessels tried to tow the lightship back to its correct position, with no success.

-The warship stayed with the lightship for the night while the lifeboat returned to Queenstown to refuel and give the crew some rest.
-They returned to the scene in the morning and spent the day warning other ships that the lightship was out of position.
-A lightship support vessel arrived to assist, so the lifeboat returned to Queenstown again to refuel, although this took longer than expected as the petrol was not immediately available.
-When it returned to the lightship it had drifted to a more dangerous position and the crew of the lightship would now have to be taken off, a difficult task given the small space now between it and the rocks.
+The warship stayed with the lightship for the night, while the lifeboat returned to Queenstown to refuel and give the crew some rest.
+They returned to the scene the following morning and spent the day warning other ships that the lightship was out of position.
+After a lightship support vessel arrived to assist, the lifeboat returned to Queenstown again to refuel, although this took longer than expected, as the petrol was not immediately available.
+On their return, the lightship had drifted to a more dangerous position, requiring the rescue of the eight crew; a difficult task given the small space now between it and the rocks.
 It took five attempts to save all the crew; during one attempt the two vessels collided, damaging the lifeboat.
+When the lifeboat returned home, the crew had been on call for 76 hours, it was 63 hours since they launched, and had been at sea for 49 hours, many of those without any food.

-When the lifeboat returned to its harbour the crew had been on call for 76 hours, it was 63 hours since they launched, and had been at sea for 49 hours, many without any food.
-The RNLI awarded a rare gold medal to the coxswain, Patrick Sliney, silver medals to John Walsh (Second Coxswain) and Thomas Sliney (Motor Mechanic), and bronze medals to the other crew members: John Sliney, William Sliney,Michael Walsh and Thomas Walsh.
-Patrick Sliney told the story in a radio broadcast on 13 March and again on a local radio programme when the crew was in London to collect their medals on 6 May.
+The RNLI Gold Medal was awarded to coxswain Patrick Sliney, with silver medals to John Walsh (Second Coxswain) and Thomas Sliney (Motor Mechanic), and bronze medals to the other crew members: John Sliney, William Sliney, Michael Walsh and Thomas Walsh.
+Patrick Sliney told the story in a radio broadcast on 13 March, and again on a local radio programme, whilst the crew were in London to collect their medals on 6 May.